How to Find a Reliable Long-Term Software Development Partner for Your Business

 how to hire a software development partner

 Step 1.
-Conduct Thorough Research
+Conduct thorough research

 There are also platforms where you can find freelancers if that’s your preferred choice.
 These are specialized platforms like GitHub or Stack Overflow — the place where experienced individual software developers share their knowledge and background.
 Also, there are more generic platforms like Upwork, where you can post jobs or search through the available ads.
 At the end of the day, choosing a freelancer as your software development partner is a bit risky.